 Reading Room Procedures

-The majority of the Newberry’s collections are stored in its stacks building, which is not open for browsing.
-Upon confirmation of reading room appointment, staff members will retrieve specific items from the stacks building, and set them up for viewing in the reading rooms on the day of the appointment.
+The majority of the Newberry’s collections are stored in its stacks building, where our staff will retrieve the materials you request and bring them out for you to use in the library reading rooms.
 To find items in the collections, search the Catalogs and Guides.

 Most of the Newberry’s manuscript collections are housed in the Roger & Julie Baskes Department of Special Collections.

 Please note that some collections may be closed due to processing.
 Contact a Librarian if you have any questions about the Newberry’s manuscript collections.